pjvinmasangkay/FinanceWise/README.md

 ## I. Project Overview

-**FinanceWise: Personal Finance Management System** is a simple console-based system developed to help users manage their personal finances.
-The main goal is to make it easier for people to track their income, expenses, and financial balance all in one place, using an easy-to-use program that stores data securely for future use.
+**FinanceWise** is a personal finance management system designed to help users track their income, expenses, and total cash flow.
+With a straightforward graphical user interface (GUI), the system simplifies financial management, making it easy to understand and utilize.
+This project serves as a practical tool for securely and efficiently managing personal finances.

 ---